George Eliot Hospital NHS Trust cares for eight patients with Covid-19 in hospital

 Advertisement

-There were four beds occupied by patients with Covid-19 four weeks ago in George Eliot Hospital NHS Trust.
+There were nine beds occupied by patients with Covid-19 four weeks ago in George Eliot Hospital NHS Trust.

 Advertisement